Monday 2 March 2026 - Monthly Climate Summary for Northern Territory - Product code IDCKGC12R0

 Rainfall

-- Rainfall totals in January were below average for most of the southern and central Northern Territory, and above average for parts of the Top End.
+- Rainfall totals in February were above to very much above average for most of the Northern Territory, including highest on record for parts of the central southern Northern Territory.

-- A few sites had their highest January daily rainfall on record.
+- Several sites had their highest February daily rainfall on record.

-- Yeuralba Ridge recorded its highest total January rainfall on record.
+- Many sites had their highest total February rainfall on record.

 Temperature

-- Mean minimum temperatures in January were above to very much above average for eastern parts of the Top End and most of the central and southern Northern Territory including a region in the south-west that was the highest on record, and below average for a small region of the eastern Northern Territory.
+- Mean minimum temperatures in February were above to very much above average for most of the northern and southern Northern Territory.

-- The Northern Territory had its highest mean minimum temperature for January since 2024.
+- The Northern Territory had its lowest mean minimum temperature for February since 2023.

 Events